Here are some of the most frequently asked questions about your eye health and the services that we provide.

 What should I bring to my eye exam?

-We would like you to bring your current glasses and/ or contact lenses.
-Be sure to bring a list of your current medications, insurance card and identification.
+We would like you to bring your current glasses and/ or contact lenses, a list of your current medications, insurance card & identification, sunglasses for after dialation, and your primary care doctor's name/address/phone number.
+If you are diabetic please check your blood sugar level the morning of your appointment and know your last A1C count.
 Visit our "Patient Forms" page to print the appropriate forms.

 At what age should my child first have an eye exam?